swolrus/swolrus.github.io/_notes/CS/Languages/Ruby.md

 title: Ruby and Jekyll
 ---

 An index generating plugin designed for jekyll.garden.
-God AI is good these days though, few stack overflow threads and a quick query had me halfway, bit of dev and it was perfect.

 ## Run a generator only once during serve.